matheosgd/MolecCav/README.md

 # Setting up environment
 This library is designed to work within a GNU/Linux operating system and the compilation and execution files (makefile and run.sh) were written to use the gfortran compiler for Fortran90.
+It needs the QDUtilLib Fortran library [[1]](#reference) designed by David Lauvergnat (cf. Authors) to work, but one do not need to download it by themself because this external library is automatically downloaded from GitHub when the library is built (cf. Compiling the library).

 # MolecCav installation